rgilks/acto/README.md

-# acto - AI Dungeon Adventure
+# acto - AI Interactive Storyteller

-An interactive text-based adventure game powered by Next.js and generative AI (OpenAI/Google Gemini).
+An interactive storytelling application powered by Next.js and generative AI (Google Gemini).

 [![CI/CD](https://github.com/rgilks/acto/actions/workflows/fly.yml/badge.svg)](https://github.com/rgilks/acto/actions/workflows/fly.yml)

-_(Placeholder for a new screenshot of the adventure game interface)_
+_(Placeholder for a new screenshot of the application interface)_

 ## Overview

-`acto` is an AI-powered interactive fiction game where players explore a dangerous dungeon, make choices, and face challenges generated dynamically by AI.
-Navigate through interconnected rooms, encounter creatures like a roaming ogre, manage your health, and try to survive the adventure.
-The narrative and available actions adapt based on player choices and the evolving game state.
+`acto` is an AI-powered interactive storytelling application.
+Users can start with an initial scenario (either chosen or generated) and make choices that influence the direction of the narrative.
+The application uses Google's Gemini AI models to generate story passages, subsequent choices, and relevant imagery based on the user's input and the story's history.

 ## Features

-- **AI-Generated Narrative**: Unique descriptions and scenarios crafted by OpenAI (GPT models) or Google AI (Gemini models) for each step of the adventure.
+- **AI-Generated Narrative**: Unique story passages and scenarios crafted by Google AI (Gemini models) based on user choices and story history.
-- **Dynamic Choices**: Player actions influence the story progression and available options.
+- **Dynamic Choices**: AI generates relevant choices for the user at each step, influencing the story progression.
-- **Interactive Exploration**: Navigate a defined dungeon layout with distinct rooms and connections.
-- **Combat System**: Engage in turn-based encounters with enemies like the roaming ogre, managing player health and wounds.
-- **Stateful Gameplay**: The game remembers player health, enemy status, and location between actions.
-- **Multi-model Support**: Switch between different AI providers (OpenAI/Google) via environment variables.
+- **Starting Scenarios**: Generates diverse starting points for new stories across different genres.
+- **AI-Generated Images**: Images created based on the narrative using Imagen via the Gemini API.
+- **Stateful Interaction**: The application maintains the story history to provide context for the AI.
 - **User Authentication**: (Optional) Secure login via GitHub, Google, and Discord OAuth using NextAuth.
-- **Data Persistence**: (Likely, uses SQLite) Store game progress or user preferences. _(Verify specific usage)_
+- **Data Persistence**: (Likely, uses SQLite) Store user data or potentially story progress.
 - **Responsive Design**: Optimized for both desktop and mobile devices using Tailwind CSS.
-- **Modern UI**: Clean interface with potential for visual feedback and animations.
+- **Modern UI**: Clean interface built with React and Next.js.
-- **Robust Validation**: Uses Zod for validating AI responses and potentially API requests.
+- **Robust Validation**: Uses Zod for validating AI responses.
-- **State Management**: Uses `zustand` for managing client-side game state.
+- **State Management**: Uses `zustand` for managing client-side application state.
 - **Continuous Deployment**: Automatic deployment to Fly.io via GitHub Actions.
-- **Admin Panel**: (Optional) Secure area for administrators to view application data (users, potentially game logs).
+- **Admin Panel**: (Optional) Secure area for administrators to view application data.
 - **Testing**: Includes unit/integration tests (Jest) and end-to-end tests (Playwright).
 - **Error Tracking**: Sentry integration for monitoring.
-- **Text-to-Speech**: (Optional) Listen to passages using browser TTS capabilities.

-* **State Diagram**: (Potentially needs update) Visual representation of the game state flow.
-[View State Diagram](docs/text_generator_state_diagram.md) _(Review if this diagram is still relevant)_

 ## Technology Stack